AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 ## Select reviewers {#selecting-reviewers}

 For each type of approval, the operators or operator groups in charge of approval are selected from the drop-down list in the delivery.
-Additional operators can be added using the **[!UICONTROL Edit...]** link.
+More operators can be added using the **[!UICONTROL Edit...]** link.
 This window also lets you edit the approval deadline.

 ![](assets/s_user_validation_add_operator.png)